aiidateam/aiida-core/docs/source/intro/get_started.rst

     $ rabbitmq-server -detached

-We can then start a one or more "daemon" processes, which handle starting and monitoring all submitted computations.
+We then start one or more "daemon" processes, which handle the execution and monitoring of all submitted computations.

 .. code-block:: console